David Dean Shulman: Life and work

 In 1988, he was elected member of the Israel Academy of Sciences and Humanities.
 He was later elected to the American Philosophical Society in 2015.
-He was Director of the Jerusalem Institute of Advanced Studies for six years (1992–1998).
+He was Director of the Jerusalem Institute of Advanced Studies for six years (1992–1998) as well as Director of The Martin Buber Society of Fellows.
 He actively supports the Clay Sanskrit Library, for which he is preparing, with Yigal Bronner, a forthcoming volume.
 He has served as a Humanities jury member for the Infosys Prize from 2019.

 Peace activism

 Shulman is a founding member of the joint Israeli-Palestinian 'Life-in-Common' or Ta'ayush grass-roots movement for non-violence.
 He is convinced that unless 'both sides win the war, both sides will lose it.'
 Shulman's view on the conflict has been described as without illusions, and he expresses an awareness of the moral failings of both sides:

 This conflict is not a war of the sons of light with the sons of darkness; both sides are dark, both are given to organized violence and terror, and both resort constantly to self-righteous justification and a litany of victimization, the bread-and-butter of ethnic conflict.
 My concern is with the darkness on my side.

 Though he sees himself as a 'moral witness' to misdeeds of the 'intricate machine', Shulman shies from the limelight, admitting to an aversion to the idea of heroes, and gives interviews only reluctantly.

 More recently he has been active as a leader of international campaigns to defend the Palestinians under threat of eviction from such villages as Susya in the South Hebron Hills, and especially from Silwan, where they are at risk of losing their homes as a result of the pressure on the area to have it rezoned for Israeli archaeological digs, in particular those promoted by the Elad association.